carlitos-esquer/monoriel/README.md

-﻿>There must be some way out of here
+>There must be some way out of here
 >said the "programmer" to the "chief"
 >there's too much confusion
 >i can get no "release" -- Bob Dylan